Kagebounshin/skateshop/TESTING.md

 ## Security

 All pages were tested with a standard account without any permissions, to make sure that no special features were available.
-Attempt to access a page that requires special permissions results in a 403 Error or a redirect to the login page.
-See more at the [Product Manager Goals](#product-manager-goals) section where I tested the security for the profile page, and the add/edit & delete pages.
+Attempt to access a page that requires special permissions results in a 403 Error or a redirect to the sign in page.
+See more at the [Frequent User Goals](#frequent-user-goals) & [Product Manager Goals](#product-manager-goals) section where I tested the security for the profile page, and the add/edit & delete pages.

 ---